Learning Outcomes

 This article has covered the following key knowledge points:

-- The presumption of innocence is a constitutional right in all criminal cases.
+- The presumption of innocence is a constitutional protection in all criminal prosecutions.

-- The prosecution must prove every element of a charged crime beyond a reasonable doubt.
+- Due process requires the prosecution to prove every element of a charged crime beyond a reasonable doubt.

-- Jury instructions that shift the burden of persuasion on any element of the offense to the defendant are unconstitutional.
+- Jury instructions that create mandatory presumptions or shift the burden of persuasion on any element to the defendant violate the Due Process Clause.

 Key Terms and Concepts